 To help develop the new tool, Dr. Weiner recruited Subha Madhavan, MS, PhD, to Lombardi from the National Cancer Institute.
-She was named Lombardi's first Director of Clinical Research Informatics in early October, and her role is to coordinate combining the existing databases into the infrastructure that will become G-DOC.
+She was named Lombardi's first Director of Clinical Research Informatics.
+Her role is to coordinate combining the existing databases into the infrastructure that will become G-DOC.

-In the past, studies were rarely conducted in collaboration between various research groups, she explained.
+In the past, studies were rarely conducted in collaboration between various research groups.
 This means that until recently, data complied by each researcher served as that group's only resource hub.

 Access to broad data sets and new research tools has become a nationwide initiative advanced by the National Cancer Institute in the form of the Cancer Biomedical Informatics Grid, or caBIG.
 The mission is to develop a collaborative information network that shares research data across many investigators and institutions.